Miriad's Calibration Model

 modelling the instrumental bandpass.
 These vary with frequency but not

-of time-dependent bandpass solutions).
+with time.
 These are largely instrumental in origin.

 These are stored in the bandpass item (and some associated